rladies/rladiesguide/content/organization/tech/accounts/index.en.md

 [Posit Cloud](https://posit.cloud/) is an online platform from Posit that allows users to work on data science projects without requiring software installation on personal computers.
-This is a particularly attractive option for workshops as creators of a Posit Cloud workspace can ensure all workshop attendees are using the same version of both R and R packages.
+This is a particularly attractive option for workshops as creators of a Posit Cloud space can ensure all workshop attendees are using the same version of both R and R packages, as well as create a directory with files to work from.

 ### Posit Cloud Use